A Deeper Look into Convolutions via Eigenvalue-based Pruning: Discussion

 \section{Discussion}

-We can also find the expert kernels in human brain.
+We can also find expert kernels in human brain.
 It is well known that adult brain contains special modules that activate for specific functions such as face recognition \cite{kanwisher1997fusiform}.
-What is more interesting for us is that these experts emerge from a natural pruning phase \cite{national2000people}: "In normal development, the pathway for each eye is sculpted (or “pruned”) down to the right number of connections, and those connections are sculpted in other ways, for example, to allow one to see patterns.
-By overproducing synapses then selecting the right connections, the brain develops an organized wiring diagram that functions optimally.".
+What is more interesting for us is that these experts emerge from a natural pruning phase \cite{national2000people}: ``In normal development, the pathway for each eye is sculpted (or “pruned”) down to the right number of connections, and those connections are sculpted in other ways, for example, to allow one to see patterns.
+By overproducing synapses then selecting the right connections, the brain develops an organized wiring diagram that functions optimally."
 A clear example is given by Haier et al. \cite{haier1992regional,haier1992intelligence} where it is shown that high brain activity while learning to play Tetris is replaced by a low brain activity once the subjects reach a certain level of expertise in the game.
 The authors of these papers state that the correlation between improvement on the task and decreasing brain glucose use suggests that those who honed their cognitive strategy to the fewest circuits improved the most.
 In fact, these studies are part of a wider picture known as the \textbf{neural efficiency hypothesis of intelligence} \cite{neubauer2009intelligence,nussbaumer2015neural}.
-Hence, we think pruning is imperative to understand the learning dynamics of convolutional neural nets.

-In addition, while trying to set the optimal $L_1$ regularization penalty, $\alpha = 4 * 10^{-4}$ and $\alpha = 10^{-5}$ experiments revealed an interesting phenomenon.
-In general, model compression consists of 3 phases: (1) training with regularization, (2) pruning, (3) fine-tuning without (excessive) regularization.
-Although we do not use the fine-tuning phase in our analysis, we, nonetheless, also run fine-tuning trials in our preliminary experiments, and observed opposite effects for $4 * 10^{-4}$ and $10^{-5}$.
-In our experiments, excessive pruning with $4 * 10^{-4}$ damages the model capacity in such a way that fine-tuning actually decreases the performance of the model whereas $10^{-5}$ selection can still benefit from fine-tuning.
-Nevertheless, this observation requires a detailed study focused entirely on pruning vs. model capacity, so we leave this as a future work.
+One can draw parallels between these findings of neural efficiency and the learning dynamics in convolutional neural networks.
+We believe a complete understanding of the learning dynamics of CNNs would not be complete without pruning.